metanyx/metanyx/README.md

 ------

 If you want to buy a pre-built unit email me on the address below.
-Current cost is $AU160 for a development kit, with discounts once I do a large batch when the project is a bit more stable.
+Current cost is $AU160 for a development kit, and as an early supporter or contributor when I do a large batch in sexy cases you also get mates rates on those.
 Paypal, BTC and cash dollars only.

 If you want to get a disk image to run in your own board, you can grab an image for the BeagleBone Black via https://metanyx.net .
 OlinuXino images are still in development, I'll put one up once the web interface is good.